Android app protection policy settings in Microsoft Intune

-The policy settings that are described in this topic can be configured for an app protection policy on the Settings blade in the Azure portal.
-There are two categories of policy settings: data relocation settings and access settings.
-In this topic, the term policy-managed apps refers to apps that are configured with app protection policies.
+This article describes the app protection policy settings for Android devices.
+The policy settings that are described can be configured for an app protection policy on the Settings blade in the Azure portal.
+There are two categories of policy settings: data protection settings and access settings.
+In this article, the term policy-managed apps refers to apps that are configured with app protection policies.

 |Setting||How to use||Default value(s)|